 What are the principles by which people should interact with Christ?
 What are the principles that people should uphold regarding the use of flattery, attempting to curry favor and choosing their words to have a pleasing effect?
 Be sincere and do not concern yourself with flattery or currying favor.
 There is no need for fawning—simply be sincere.
 How should this be put into practice specifically?
 To be sincere, you must first put aside your personal desires.
 Instead of focusing on how God treats you, say what is in your heart, and do not ponder or consider what the consequences of your words will be; say whatever you are thinking, put aside your motivations, and do not say things just to achieve some objective.
 When you have too many personal intentions, you are always calculated in the way you speak.
 “I should say this, not that, I must be careful about what I say, I have to achieve my objective”—are there personal motivations involved here?
 In your mind, you are already talking in circles before the words have even left your mouth, you have processed what you were going to say many times, and filtered it many times in your head.
 Upon coming out of your mouth, these words carry the deceitful schemes of Satan.
 That is, the words from your mouth harbor motives and personal objectives; such words are not genuine and they do not come from the heart.
 This is not being sincere.
 What is this called?
 It is called harboring evil intentions.
 Apart from this, you may constantly observe the expressions of the face and eyes while speaking, only continuing to speak if His expression is favorable.
 When you detect an unfavorable expression, you hold back your words.
 As soon as you see He does not like what He is hearing, you stop speaking.
 As soon as He seems disinterested and unwilling to acknowledge you, you inwardly think, “What can I say that will interest You and make You want to pay attention to me?
 How can I make You think I am good?
 How can I make You like me?
 How can I change Your impression of me?
 What can I say that will make You happy, so that You do not deal with me?
 What can I say to keep You from finding out the actual situation?
 How can I skirt around a topic that You find unpleasant to hear about?
 Whatever must be said to achieve this, I will say.”
 Is this what is called being sincere?
 (No, it is not.)
 Some people think, “If You are unaware of this thing then I will not report it.
 Instead, I will wait for someone else to report it and only then will I follow everyone else in speaking about it.
 By doing this I make You aware that my report is true, whereas if I am the first to report it then I might be dealt with.
 The bird that pokes its head out gets shot, and I do not want to be that bird.
 I certainly will not be the one to come forward first.”
 Is that being sincere?
 Suppose you learn some true information about someone and if you are the only one who knows and everybody else is unaware, and they still think that person is a good person, and if Christ is also unaware of this information, under these circumstances would you tell Christ about it in full truthfulness?
 If you wrap it up, tuck it away, and never say anything about it, never reveal it, and if you only stand up and speak out when that person is shown for what they really are and relieved of their position or purged from God’s house, is that being sincere?
 No matter who might be exposed as having a problem or what other problem might be reported, you are always the last to speak up.
 Is this being sincere?
 Suppose that you personally dislike someone, or that someone has a grudge against you.
 That person might not necessarily be an evil person or have committed any evil acts, but you hate them and want to cause their downfall, to make them appear foolish, and so you think of ways and look for chances to say something bad about them.
 Even though you might just be talking without making definitive statements about this person, your motives become obvious in every part of your description of the matter.
 You are attempting to use the hand of the Above to deal with them.
 On the surface it might seem that you are just talking about true facts, but they are tainted by your personal motives; this is not being sincere.

-Excerpted from “They Despise the Truth, Flagrantly Violate the Principles, and Disregard the Arrangements of God’s House (II)” in Exposing Antichrists
+Excerpted from “They Despise the Truth, Publicly Flout Principles, and Ignore the Arrangements of God’s House (Part Two)” in Exposing Antichrists

 Being able to be upright and straightforward is being an honest person.
 It means someone having their heart and spirit completely opened to God, with nothing to hide and nothing to hide from.
 The hearts of these kinds of people are given to God and fully shown to God.
 That is, all they are is given to God.
 If God says they are bad, they admit that.
 If God says they are arrogant and self-righteous, they admit that and accept it completely.
 Can they just admit it, and then have that be it?
 They still have to repent, strive to attain the truth principle, rectify the errors that they learn of, and pursue the root of their mistakes.
 Then before they know it, they have corrected all sorts of their erroneous behavior, and the ways they deceive, cheat, skate through, and are slipshod in things diminish more and more.
 The longer they live this way, the more aboveboard and straightforward they become and the closer they draw to the goal of being an honest person.
 This is living in the light.
 All this glory goes to God!
 It is God who makes people live in the light—people have nothing to boast about.
 When people live in the light, they understand all truths, they have a God-fearing heart, they know to seek the truth in every issue they encounter, and they live with a human likeness.
 Although they cannot completely be called a good person, in God’s eyes they have some human likeness and are no longer quarrelsome or adversarial, and they are no longer in danger of rebelling against God or rejecting Him.
 Though they may not have a very deep understanding of the truth, they are able to obey, and when they are given a task or a duty, they are able to use all their heart and mind, and do it to their utmost ability.
 They are trustworthy and God has no worries about them—people like this live in the light.
 Are those who live in the light able to accept God’s scrutiny?
 Might they still hide their hearts from God?
 Do they still employ any little tricks?
 Do they have any secrets?
 (No.) Their hearts are opened wide to God.
 That is, nothing is concealed whatsoever, there is nothing they are ashamed to say, and nothing for which they must hang their heads in shame.
 They give it all to God—and God knows all.
 When people are able to achieve this, they live lightly and easily, and they live freely.